 Another problem is that those are just job postings – the recruitment equivalent to CPM advertising.
-That is, you’re paying for marketing, when you should be paying for results.
-(Because Leaders Demand Results …)
+That is, you’re paying for marketing when you should be paying for results.
+(Because of Leaders Demand Results …)

 Finally, it’s a pain in the ass to run ads and handle the whole process when you just need to hire an entry-level position.
 This is even more so when the job you’re hiring for is a minimum-wage, cashier and grocery bagger type job.